If you’re strapped to a tight budget, the Celestron PowerSeeker is one of the best telescopes you can get for the money.

 The PowerSeeker is a telescope designed specifically for the beginner.
 With its capabilities and at its price point, it has excellent value which is important for a newbie getting started in the hobby.
 But, even with its advantages, it’s still a beginner scope, so an upgrade will be inevitable at some point in the future as you yearn to see further and deeper into space.

 However, its equatorial mount can be upgraded with motorized control allowing precision tracking of space objects and some astrophotography.
-Intermediates may want to spend more on a higher quality scope, but the 80EQ would not be wasted on a beginner.
+Intermediates may want to spend more on a higher quality telescope, but the 80EQ would not be wasted on a beginner.

 How Does the Celestron PowerSeeker 80EQ Perform?